+Th Chairman of the Company, Edward Rigg, is an independent director.
 The Company maintains a separation between the Chairman and Chief Executive Officer roles.
-Day to day management of the Company is the responsibility of the Executive Directors, Gregory (Bill) Fry, Alasdair Cooke and Geoff Laing, and the role of Chairman is filled by Malcolm James.
+Day to day management of the Company is the responsibility of the Managing Director, Mingyan Wang.